trancee/capacitor-bridgefy/README.md

 Initializes Bridgefy operations.

 An Internet connection is needed at least for the first time in order to validate the license.

-This method is asynchronous and returns a promise that resolves when the initialization is complete.

 | Param         | Type                                                            | Description                              |
 | ------------- | --------------------------------------------------------------- | ---------------------------------------- |